PureStorage-OpenConnect/TestDriveNewStack/README.md

 * Added PSO Explorer, which you should definitely take a look at!

 ## Getting started

+*NOTE: With the new testdrive beta, I would recommend using the following command:*

+'''
+yum install git && git clone https://github.com/PureStorage-OpenConnect/TestDriveNewStack && cd TestDriveNewStack && git checkout testdrive-beta
+'''

 Launch an "Introduction to FlashArray" lab from testdrive.
 Note that these scripts will not run in other environments without modification.